Northamptonshire Health and Care Partnership (NHCP) consists of key health and care organisations in the county.

 East Midlands Ambulance Service provides emergency 999 care and telephone clinical assessment services for a population of 4.8 million people, including our county.

 Commissioning is the continual process of planning, agreeing, procuring, funding and then monitoring the services that we need to provide health and social care across Northamptonshire.
-Our commissioning is undertaken by a range of organisations, including Nene and Corby Clinical Commissioning Groups (CCGs), NHS England and Northamptonshire County Council.
+Our commissioning is undertaken by a range of organisations, including NHS Northamptonshire Clinical Commissioning Group (CCG), NHS England and Northamptonshire County Council.

 Our vision and mission